1lann/lol-replay/README.md

 If you would like package documentation, check the [GoDoc](https://godoc.org/github.com/1lann/lol-replay).

 ## Server Setup
-LoL-Replay currently assumes your client is running OS X and has [LoL Spectator](https://github.com/1lann/LoL-Spectator) installed to copy and paste replay links into.
+LoL Replay currently assumes your client is running OS X and has [LoL Spectator](https://github.com/1lann/LoL-Spectator) installed to copy and paste replay links into.
 This should hopefully change to support Windows and OS X without additional programs soon.

 1. `go get -u github.com/1lann/lol-replay/server`
 2. A binary called `server` will be installed to your `$GOPATH/bin`